Home/Blogs/Why Every Merchant Should Care About Shopify Changelog?

 Shopify Performance Upgrades with Hydrogen and Oxygen

-Our Recommendation: For brands looking to create a truly unique and high-performance shopping experience, exploring a headless build with Hydrogen is a powerful option.
+Our Recommendation: For brands looking to create a truly unique and high-performance shopping experience, exploring a headless build with Hydrogen is a powerful option, and the agentic commerce tooling has tipped the value calculation even further in its favor.
 Our Shopify development experts can help you determine if a headless architecture is the right fit for your business goals.

 How Merchants Can Leverage Shopify Changelog?